 John owns a small coffee shop.
-He wants to know the average number of customers queuing in his coffee shop to decide whether he needs to add more space to accommodate more clients.
-Currently, his queuing area can accommodate no more than eight customers.
+He wants to know the average number of customers queuing in his coffee shop, to decide whether he needs to add more space to accommodate more customers.
+Currently, his queuing area can accommodate no more than eight people.

-John measured that on average, 40 customers arrive at his coffee shop every hour.
-He also determined that on average, a customer spends around 6 minutes in a store (or 0.1 hours).
-Given the inputs, John can find the average number of the customers queuing in his coffee shop by applying the Little’s Law:
+John measured that, on average, 40 customers arrive at his coffee shop every hour.
+He also determined that, on average, a customer spends around 6 minutes in his store (or 0.1 hours).
+Given these inputs, John can find the average number of customers queuing in his coffee shop by applying Little’s Law:

 L = 40 x 0.1 = 4 customers

-The Little’s Law shows that on average, there are only four customers queuing in John’s coffee shop.
-Therefore, he does not require to create more space in the store to accommodate more queuing customers.
+Little’s Law shows that, on average, there are only four customers queuing in John’s coffee shop.
+Therefore, he does not need to create more space in the store to accommodate more queuing customers.